alextarchini/ruby-woskshop/README.md

 ## (Made with Ruby on Rails!! :-)

 * LogIn system
-* Create new articles functionality
+* CRUD system for new Article and Users

 ## Steps necessary to get the application up and running: